 11 Then I saw a great white throne and him who was seated on it.
 The earth and the heavens fled from his presence, and there was no place for them.
 12 And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.
 13 The sea gave up the dead that were in it, and death and Hades gave up the dead that were in them, and each person was judged according to what they had done.
 14 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 15 Anyone whose name was not found written in the book of life was thrown into the lake of fire.
 (Rev. 20:11-15)

 Building upon our previous study of Rev. 20 in Part 1 – The Prize of the First Resurrection, and our study of Jesus’ words regarding the resurrection in Luke 20:35-36, the names of these now fully-sanctified saints ARE then found written in the book of life (as concealed then revealed to us in v.15); they can no longer die, and so compose the second resurrection of believers to eternal life.
-(Applying Jesus’ logic from Luke 20, the damned are simply raised for judgment here, for He indicated being resurrected means one can never die again; they then must suffer the second death for eternity.)
+(Applying Jesus’ logic from Luke 20, the damned are simply raised for judgment here, for He indicated being resurrected means one can never die again.)

 We come to see the Millennial Age is a time of restoration of unrepentant Christians in hell, just as it is a time of restoration for formerly unrepentant Israel on earth (numerous OT Scriptures address this, but for starters, see Isaiah 61:1-9 for Israel, and Hebrews 4 for Christians).

-As the restored Christians are united with their brethren of the first resurrection who reigned with Christ on earth throughout His Millennial Kingdom, the Body of Christ will finally be unified, mature, whole, and full (see Eph.
+As the restored Christians are united with the blessed and holy believers of the first resurrection who reigned with Christ on earth throughout His Millennial Kingdom, the Body of Christ will finally be unified, mature, whole, and full (see Eph.
 4:13).
-Christ then hand[s] over the kingdom to God the Father, which, I believe the Scriptures show (but won’t detail herein) includes restored Israel:
+Christ then hand[s] over the kingdom to God the Father:

 24 Then the end will come, when he hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.
 25 For he must reign until he has put all his enemies under his feet.
 26 The last enemy to be destroyed is death.
 27 For he “has put everything under his feet.”… 28 When he has done this, then the Son himself will be made subject to him who put everything under him, so that God may be all in all.
 (1 Cor.
 15:24-28)

-With all of Israel and all rebellious Christians fully restored, the first heaven and the first earth pass away, a new heaven and new earth appear, then the new Jerusalem comes down from heaven (Rev. 21), ushering in the glorious eternal state for all who are in Christ Jesus, the Lord.
+With all rebellious believers fully restored, the first heaven and the first earth pass away, a new heaven and new earth appear, then the new Jerusalem comes down from heaven (Rev. 21), ushering in the glorious eternal state for all who are in Christ Jesus, the Lord.
 Hallelujah!!
 Thank-You, Father!

 *In his second epistle to them, Paul tells the Thessalonians their perseverance and faith in all their persecutions and trials they are enduring is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering (2 Thess.
 1:4-5).